 And I hope such a battle will ne’er be fought more.”

 Stanhope Halls and Hopes

 Curious place-names around Stanhope include Shittlehopeside Farm just east of the town and just to the north on a climb up the hillside is the village of Crawleyside, its name meaning ‘the clearing inhabited by crows’.
-‘Ley’ meaning cearing is a common element in western Durham place-names like Satley, Waskerley, Rowley, Knitsley and Copley.
+‘Ley’ meaning clearing and is a common element in western Durham place-names like Satley, Waskerley, Rowley, Knitsley and Copley.

-Just south of the river from Stanhope are stone buildings with another unusual name Unthank Hall and Farm.
+Just south of the river from Stanhope are stone buildings with another unusual name Unthank Hall and Unthank Farm.
 Dating from the seventeenth century with some older sections, the architectural historian Nikolaus Pevsner describes these as “a handsome group of buildings”.

-There is no bridge across the Wear at Stanhope (except outside the town a little to the west) but there is a ford across the river linking Standhope to the river bank on the south side.
+There is no bridge across the Wear at Stanhope (except outside the town a little to the west) but there is a ford across the river linking Stanhope to the river bank on the south side.
 Alongside the ford are stepping stones so walkers may also cross.
-The A689 Durham to Weardale road crosses a bridge over the Stanhope Burn at the western edge of Stanhope but this is barely noticable.
+The A689 Durham to Weardale road crosses a bridge over the Stanhope Burn at the western edge of Stanhope but this is barely noticeable.
 The burn forms the stony ‘up’ or side valley which joins the river on its northern side and from which Stanhope gets its name .